 I can’t tell you how much I respect each of you for your patience, commitment, and courage.
 I know there are probably moments when you feel frustrated and helpless.
 What too many parents and students tend to forget is that teachers are human, too.
 They’re far from indifferent to the pain and hurt they witness all too often in the classroom.
 I remember my teachers.
-Each of them did their best and I thank them for that.
-But there were only a few who I can honestly say gave me hope.
+Each of them did their best and I thank them for that, but there were only a few who I can honestly say gave me hope.

 They realized that school wasn’t just a place for academic lessons, and that ultimately, it would be the life lessons students learned at school that they would carry most into adulthood.
-These were the teachers who taught me as much about compassion and strength as they did quadratic equations, who showed me the path to self-respect as eagerly and effectively as they pointed out the path to the War of 1812 or the road to the industrial revolution.
+These were the teachers who taught me as much about compassion and strength as they did quadratic equations, who showed me the path to self-respect as eagerly and effectively as they pointed out the path to the War of 1812 or the road to the Industrial Revolution.

 Why am I telling you this?
 Because the greatest life challenge every child faces the moment they board the school bus is the need to fit in.
 I’m not telling you anything you don’t already know.
 Kids need to be accepted by their peers the way you or I need food and oxygen to survive.
 But fitting in is not without its perils.
 You’ve seen it all too often.
 A student is excluded continually or stigmatized as different by the cool crowd.
 Perhaps it’s the chubby kid with glasses, or the shy geek who sits at the back of the class.
-Maybe it’s even a gifted student, someone who’s so far beyond her years that she inadvertently alienates her classmates.
+Maybe it’s even a gifted student, someone so far beyond her years that she inadvertently alienates her classmates.

 So, now, you find yourself on this website, hoping that maybe you’ll get the answers you’re looking for, or at least, comfort and validation.

-- Never say to a bullied child: “Ignore the bully and walk away; leave them alone and they’ll leave you alone; they’re just jealous; twenty years from now…; or I know how you feel.
+- Never say to a bullied child,: “Ignore the bully and walk away; leave them alone and they’ll leave you alone; they’re just jealous; twenty years from now…”; or “I know how you feel.”

 - Traditional punishment doesn’t work.
-It only makes an angry kid angrier and is best employed as a last alternative.
+It only makes an angry kid angrier and is best employed only as a last alternative.
 First, try compassionate, restorative forms of discipline that help the student access the empathy inside him.
 For example, in lieu of a detention for bad behavior, require a student to do one nice thing for a different person every day for two weeks and to record

 in a notebook each evening how the recipient responded and how the response made him feel.
 Make sure he has each recipient sign and date his entry and include a phone number so you can verify your student’s compliance in this exercise.
-If the student is remiss, then use traditional punishment as a last resort.
+If the student is remiss, then use traditional punishment only as a last resort.

 - Remember, the bully is almost always a child in pain acting out in a cry for help.
 If that cry turns into a howl, their bad behavior will worsen.
-When approaching the bully, begin the conversation on an encouraging note with something like, “Brandon, I enjoy being your teacher and I know you’re a really good kid and I’ve noticed you’ve been pretty rough on some of your other classmates—what’s wrong, how can I help?”
+When approaching the bully, begin the conversation on an encouraging note with something like, “Brandon, I enjoy being your teacher and I know you’re a really good kid.
+I’ve noticed you’ve been pretty rough on some of your classmates—what’s wrong, how can I help?”
 Curiosity leads to compassion.
 The more you know about the bully’s backstory, the more compassion you’ll feel.
 And the more compassion for the bully that you feel, the more effectively you’ll be able to navigate a plan of action that focuses on compassionate, restorative forms of discipline.

 - Try to creatively incorporate anti-bullying messages into your required subject matter.
-For example, have students study great leaders in whatever subject you teach who were maligned and shunned for being different or ahead of their time.
+For example, in whatever subject you teach, have students study great leaders who were maligned and shunned for being different or ahead of their time.
 Their life stories will inspire students who are being bullied, and help to ignite spirited discussion.

-- Engage in SEL-based practices that help students develop communications tools that are respectful and compassionate.
+- Engage in practices that help students develop communications tools that are respectful and compassionate.
 Click here for some innovative ideas.

 - Never forget why you became a teacher, and don’t let government policies, administrative bureaucracies, or anything else get in the way of your love for your students or your commitment to protect and empower them.
-And if you’re an Adult Survivor of Bullying yourself, don’t minimize what happened, find a therapist and talk about it so it doesn’t hinder you as an educator.
+And if you’re an Adult Survivor of Bullying yourself, don’t minimize what happened; find a therapist and talk about it so it doesn’t hinder you as an educator.